cloudfoundry/cf-acceptance-tests/README.md

 ./bin/test_default
 ```

-This will run the `apps`, `internet_dependent`, `routing` and `security_groups` test suites, as well as the top level test suite that simply asserts that the installed `cf` CLI version is high enough to be compatible with the test suite.
+This will run the `apps`, `detect`, `internet_dependent`, `routing` and `security_groups` test suites, as well as the top level test suite that simply asserts that the installed `cf` CLI version is high enough to be compatible with the test suite.

 The default tests for Diego can be run via: